• Skip to primary navigation

 • In another separate bowl, sift flour, baking powder and salt.
 Fold in the sifted ingredients into the creamed mixture alternately with milk, starting and ending with flour.

-• Finally, add in vanilla essence and combine well.
+• Finally, add in vanilla extract and combine well.

 • Transfer ⅓ of the batter into a separate bowl and add the milk-cocoa mixture to it.
 Mix well.